yl2/CDS/README.md

 - PV01 is the PV of a stream of 1 bp payments at each CDS coupon date.
 - MTM = (current par spread - original par spread) * current PV01.
 - Upfront payment = (par spread - coupon rate) * PV01
+- Quoted spread for low spread (IG) names, and points upfront for high spread (HY) names